-The Commodore Amiga 600 is a 16-bit home computer, based on the Motorola MC68000 processor.
+The Commodore Amiga 600 is a 16 -bit home computer, based on the Mc68000 Motorola processor.
 It was produced by Commodore International from 1992 to 1993.
-Other names by which the Amiga 600 is known are: Commodore A600, CBM A600.
+Other names with which the Amiga 600 is known are: Commodore A600, CBM A600.

-My collection of vintage computers was missing… Commodore Amigas.
-So, I decided to buy this retro computer, together with other computers, in summer 2021.
-Here is the video of the purchased lot:
+In my vintage computer collection they were missing ... of the Commodore Amiga.
+So, I decided to buy this back computer, together with other computers, in the summer of 2021.
+Here is the video of the bought lot:

-The Commodore Amiga 600 comes with the original Commodore mouse paired.
-In addition to the mouse, in the purchased lot there is also the transparent case for the keyboard and a PCMCIA compact flash reader.
-Inside, instead of the mechanical hard disk, there is a newer 4GB compact flash, with appropriate IDE adapter.
+The Commodore Amiga 600 is equipped with the original combined Commodore mouse.
+In addition to the mouse, in the purchased lot there is also the transparent custody for the keyboard and a PCMCIA Compact Flash reader.
+Inside, instead of the mechanical hard disk, there is a more recent 4GB compact flash, with appropriate ideal adapter.
 The keyboard has a German layout.

-I had to work a bit on this Commodore Amiga 600.
-First, occasionally, it did not turn on.
-I discovered that there was a faulty solder on the circuit board, related to the power connector.
-In addition, I had to do a complete recap: the capacitors had started to leak the electrolyte liquid and could have corroded the tracks of the printed circuit board.
+I had to work a little on this Commodore Amiga 600.
+First of all, occasionally, it did not turn on.
+I discovered that there was a defective welding on the printed circuit, relating to the power connector.
+In addition, I had to make a complete Recap: the capacitors had started to lose the electrolyte liquid and could have corrode the tracks of the printed circuit.

 Technical characteristics of the Amiga 600